Safe-DS/DSL/docs/Stdlib/python/Tutorials/titanic.md

 ```

 !!! notes
-    If you want to learn more about Data Processing click [here](/docs/Stdlib/python/Tutorials/data_processing.md).
+    If you want to learn more about **Data Processing** click [here](/docs/Stdlib/python/Tutorials/data_processing.md).

 ## Choosing a Model

 Now that we have prepared our data we can think about what model we want to choose.
-For now we'll just use the RandomForestClassifier.
+For now we'll just use the [`RandomForestClassifier`][safeds.ml.classification.RandomForest].

 ```python
 from safe_ds.classification import RandomForest